Scott Lee Kimball: Early life

 Kimball was born in Boulder, Colorado, in 1966.
 When he was 10 his mother, Barb, came out as a lesbian, leading to his parents' divorce; his father, Virgil, left the state and remarried.
 Kimball was strongly affected by the divorce.
 In his early adolescence he had his first encounter with law enforcement when police were called to the house after he fired a gun out the window at neighboring houses.

 Kimball and his younger brother Brett took refuge at their grandmother's mobile home.
-A neighbor of hers, Theodore Peyton, took advantage of their situation and began sexually abusing both of them at a cabin he owned in Nederland.
+A neighbor of hers, Theodore Peyton, took advantage of their situation and began sexually abusing both of them at a cabin he owned in Nederland, Colorado.
 Peyton's abuse progressed from having Kimball touch him and photographing the boy naked to tying Kimball up and raping him, recording the episode on film.
 Peyton threatened to kill his father, who lived in Montana, if he told anyone.
 Peyton continued abusing Kimball when Kimball would return to Boulder on weekends, after he had moved to Hamilton, Montana to attend high school and live with his father and brother.

 The abuse ended when Kimball was 23 and shot himself in the head in a suicide attempt.
 The bullet glanced off his skull, but the wound, which left a visible scar on his forehead, was severe enough that he was in critical condition for several days.
 A cousin, Ed Coet, remarked that Kimball came out of the experience changed, as if he had "lost his conscience".

 Afterwards, Kimball and several other boys whom Peyton had molested reported him to Boulder police.
 Peyton was arrested, convicted of seven counts of sexually assaulting a child, and imprisoned.
 Kimball continued to feel a deep sense of shame, "less of a man" for it, according to a former girlfriend.